How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 The most significant difference between a punch shot and full swing comes from the plane of attack and follow-through.

-While a full swing takes a steep path to the golf ball with a high finish around the head, a punch shot needs a more rounded swing with a finish around the ribcage.
+While a full swing takes a steep path to the with a high finish around the head, a punch shot needs a more rounded swing with a finish around the ribcage.

 Chip Shots